fluvialjs/fluvial/packages/core/README.md

 Arguments:

-- `options`: An optional object with the following properties
+- `options`: An optional object with the following optional properties
-  - `server`: An already-created `Http2Server` or `Http2SecureServer` as you can get from the `http2.createServer` or `http2.createSecureServer` functions (this might be needed if you have other libraries that handle the raw `Http2Server` instance and also need to provide the same instance to Fluvial)
+  - `server`: An already-created `Http2Server` or `Http2SecureServer` as you can get from `http2.createServer` or `http2.createSecureServer` (this might be needed if you have other libraries that handle the raw `Http2Server` instance and also need to provide the same instance to Fluvial)
   - `ssl`: An object to set up and configure a `Http2SecureServer`'s SSL with the following properties
     - `certificate` (the raw string/`Buffer` of the certificate) or `certificatePath` (the path to the certificate file), and
     - `key` (the raw string/`Buffer` of the key) or `keyPath` (the path to the key file)